Chaplain from Pilsen, Kansas

 Join Veterans Radio Host Bob Gould and guests: Father John Hotze, Priest and Judicial Vicar for the Catholic Diocese of Wichita, Roy Wenzl, national award winning reporter for the Wichita Eagle and co-author of The Miracle of Father Kapaun, William “Bill” Funchess, soldier and fellow POW who was there at camp 5, all together to honor a great humanitarian.

-You can find our collection of recommended books here on Our Bookstore.
-The first book you will see is The Miracle of Father Kapaun.
-It is available in hard cover, paperback and DVD.
+The Miracle of Father Kapaun is available in hard cover, paperback and DVD.